 August Events in San Diego

 Labor Day is the first Monday in September, but in some years, the three-day weekend begins in August.
-Use the guide to Labor Day Fun in California to get some ideas on what you can do in San Diego over the long weekend.
+To get some ideas on what you can do in San Diego over the long weekend, use the guide to Labor Day fun in California.
 Here are some other annual events to check out throughout the month of August.

-- Del Mar Races: Thoroughbred horse racing has been happening here since 1937.
+- Del Mar Races: Thoroughbred horse racing has been happening at Del Mar since 1937.
 If you attend a race, your admission price includes any of the weekend's concerts.

 - San Diego Spirits Festival: All in the name, this festival is about craft cocktails, good food, and fun culture.

-- Bike the Bay: This 25-mile bike ride is the only opportunity to ride over the Coronado Bay Bridge.
-At the finish line, you can celebrate with food, beer, and entertainment.
+- Bike the Bay: This 25-mile bike ride is the only opportunity you will get to ride a bicycle over the Coronado Bay Bridge.
+At the finish line, you can celebrate your accomplishment with food, beer, and entertainment.

 - World BodySurfing Championship: Held in Oceanside next to the pier, hundreds of the world's best bodysurfers come to compete for the title.